ClockworkHou/Recons_SLAM/README.md

 # Recons_SLAM
 # Created by Hou Chen & Zhou Haotian from Peking Univ.

-This is a simple(toy) monocular SLAM system.
+This is a simple(toy) real-time monocular SLAM system.

 The system runs on a linux environment.
 Ubuntu 14.04 is ok.